sarahmarshy/nsapi-porting-guide/README.md

 If this `!_esp.startup(3)` evaluates to true, something went wrong when configuring the chip, so you should return an error code.

 The NSAPI provides a set of error code return values for network operations.
-Their documentation is [here](https://github.com/ARMmbed/mbed-os/blob/master/features/netsocket/nsapi_types.h#L37-L54).
+Their documentation is [here](https://docs.mbed.com/docs/mbed-os-api/en/mbed-os-5.4/api/group__netsocket.html#gac21eb8156cf9af198349069cdc7afeba).

-Of them, the most appropriate is ` NSAPI_ERROR_DEVICE_ERROR  = -3012,     /*!< failure interfacing with the network processor */`.
+Of them, the most appropriate is `NSAPI_ERROR_DEVICE_ERROR`.
 So let's replace `X` in our `return` statement with `NSAPI_ERROR_DEVICE_ERROR`.

 #### Finishing up